almossawi/badarguments/extras/content/posts/main/index.md

 "Newton invented calculus **practically on a dare.**"

 **Discover, claim**.
 Pythagoras _discovers_ a theorem even though it existed in Babylonian tablets several hundreds of years before him.
 As his ship approached the continent, Columbus writes in his journal, “At two hours after midnight, **land appeared**.”
-It wasn't he who appeared, but rather the land that somehow did.
+From the perspective of the natives, the land was always there.
+It was Colombus who appeared.

 Justifying a claim over land is often helped by the clever use of language.
 America was **discovered** in 1492, much like Count Olaf _discovers_ the inhabited island near the end of _A Series of Unfortunate Events_.
 India was, similarly, **claimed** in the 19th century.
 In describing how one of the world's largest cut diamonds ended up in the Crown Jewels, the Tower of London website shares the line